"To be deceived is...a woman's crime"

 - Villain Protagonist: Depending on how you feel about law, justice, retribution and punishment.
 Few films portray all police as enemies of the main character, after all.

 - Why Don't You Just Shoot Him?: Averted - Matsu has no interest in complex schemes to ruin people's lives or make them suffer.
 She just lays their carotid artery open and moves on, barely even looking back.

-- Woman in Black: A wide, floppy sunhat, long belted coat done up to the neck, flares and gloves tends to be Matsu's preferred garb having escaped, during her vengeance streaks.
+- Woman in Black: A wide, floppy sunhat, long belted coat done up to the neck, flares and gloves tends to be Matsu's preferred garb after she escapes and goes on her vengeance streaks.